 Through discussions with jobseekers, business, industry and education providers, the Latrobe Valley Authority has identified a ‘gap’ between the skills that local jobseekers have and what employers are looking for.
 Employers have identified that they want jobseekers to be able to demonstrate great communication and collaborative problem-solving skills but just learning it from a textbook is not enough!

 And we want your input!
 It is important that this process works for everyone so join us today and help us to design this.
-Your feedback will be taken into consideration as we develop the process and decide what works for everyone.
-There will also be opportunities to participate in workshops, to review documents and processes, to be a trial applicant, or maybe even an assessor.
+Your participation and feedback will be taken into consideration as we develop the process and decide what works for everyone.
+There will also be opportunities to participate in workshops, to review documents and processes, to be an applicant, or maybe even an assessor.

 - What is micro-credentialing?